mandyssst/MyCode/README.md

 The way we do it is to cut the cache block into smaller blocks and perform the operation one by one, which helps reduces cache misses.

 ---------------------------
-Grocery Simulator

-Simualtes the checkout lines of Grocery stores.
-See report from details.

 =======
 # MyCode